-- Be sensitive to tagging or revealing a minor's location - Administrators should remove access of adult leaders and former ministry participants who are no longer active
+- Disable You-Tube "suggested videos" - Remember all socials reflect on the Church - Be sensitive to tagging or revealing a minor's location - Administrators should remove access of adult leaders and former ministry participants who are no longer active

 Online Ministries.
 In a remote environment, without physical interaction or supervision, engagement may feel more casual, but online interaction requires the same boundary awareness as in-person activity.
 Be aware that different but equally significant issues can arise.
 Be on the lookout for any conduct harmful to a Child or Vulnerable Adult's mental, emotional, or physical welfare.
 Examples include inappropriate digital interaction; Zoom-bombing or hacking of software or technology; inappropriate social media content; private meetings or chats between an adult leader and young person; grooming behaviors; crossing boundaries whether purposeful or inadvertent.
 Remember humor and sarcasm can be easily misinterpreted and screenshots can last forever.